 The taut proportions of the Giulia have evolved from a rear-wheel drive architecture which bestows the car with short overhangs, a long bonnet, muscular haunches and the longest wheelbase in its segment.
 In the Quadrifoglio version, the use of ultra-lightweight materials extends to other components including carbon fibre for the bonnet, roof, front splitter, rear spoiler and body inserts, as well as aluminium for the doors and wings.

-Inside, the cabin design is centred around the driver with the main controls grouped together on the small steering wheel.
+As before, the cabin design is centred around the driver with the main controls grouped together on the small steering wheel.
 The human-machine interface consists of two simple, user-friendly knobs for adjusting the Alfa DNA selector and the infotainment system.
-Premium materials, including carbon fibre and real wood, are used and depending on the trim level, a 3.5-inch or seven-inch colour instrument display offers the driver all the essential information about the car at-a-glance.
-Organised in four screenshots, the information on display changes according to the DNA mode selected by the driver, offering a variety of readings including lateral acceleration, fuel consumption and suggested gear shift points.
+Premium materials, including carbon fibre and real wood, are used throughout.

 Market and Model

-Equipment levels for more ordinary standard, 'Super', 'Tecnica', 'Speciale' and 'Veloce' variants will be strong, with a particular draw being the 8.8-inch Connect Nav 3D infotainment system that offers a sophisticated series of features and functions and is controlled by voice activation or manipulation of a Rotary Pad.
-The set-up is compatible with all mobile devices (Apple iOS and Android) and includes full control of Bluetooth calling and music streaming, as well as DAB digital radio and Hi-Fi digital audio.
+There's now a different range structure, starting with 'Super' trim, then running up through 'Sprint', 'Lusso Ti' and 'Veloce' specs.
+The entry level Super and Lusso Ti feature silver exterior details and the Sprint and Veloce offering a sportier look with dark styling.
+All Giulia models come complete with the new 8.8-inch touchscreen infotainment system, bi-xenon headlights and Apple CarPlay/Android Auto 'phone compatibility.
+The infotainment set-up also includes full control of Bluetooth calling and music streaming, as well as DAB digital radio and Hi-Fi digital audio.
 The navigation system includes high-resolution 3D maps with rapid route calculation even in locations where there it's not possible to find a GPS signal - this thanks to its advanced Dead Reckoning technology.
 It also facilitates TomTom map updates via USB and allows users to view more information regarding driving style and Alfa DNA settings.

 Safety kit runs to a Forward Collision Warning system and an 'Autonomous Emergency Brake with pedestrian protection' set-up, plus optional Adaptive Cruise Control, Lane Departure Warning and Blind-Spot Monitoring.